openedx/docs.openedx.org/source/documentors/references/templates/doc_how_to_template.rst

 	Now, you have a how-to document.
 Congratulations!

 	.. note:: To upload your document to RTD, you can review the `Documentors Quickstarts <https://docs.openedx.org/en/latest/documentors/quickstarts/index.html#>`_.

+	..  see also:: Review the `Style Guide <https://docs.openedx.org/en/latest/documentors/references/doc_style_guide.html>`_ to learn more about directives and other resources to create your documentation.